gptscript-ai/clio/README.md

 To test this agent out you can run `clio goreleaser.gpt`.
 After testing the agent, you can modify the text if you don't like the exhibited behavior.
 There is no defined format for the prompt.
 The fact that the example has the structure with "Rules" in it is just a convention but not technically required.

 To make the agent even more useful, you can extend the agent to have dynamic contextual information.
-To do this, we are going to add an additional "context tool" to the agent.
+To do this, we are going to add another "context tool" to the agent.
 Context tools add capabilities to the agent by prepending the output of the tool to the prompt.

 In the below example, we add a new line for `context: additional-environment` to the metadata block.
 We then define the `additional-environment` context tool.
 This tool will show the user the current goreleaser version, the JSONSchema for the goreleaser config file, and the help output for the goreleaser CLI and the build subcommand.
 It will also show the user the current goreleaser config file if it exists.